Worst Nursing Homes in Kentucky

 These check-ups are a big part of the federal agency’s scoring system and can make or break a facility’s rating.
 It’s not just about cleanliness, either.
 CMS checks whether the nursing home prioritizes the needs of its residents.

 Resident surveys allow residents to share their experiences.
-These surveys ask about everything from how good the food is to how quickly staff respond to a call button.
+These surveys ask about everything from how good the food is to how quickly the staff responds to a call button.

 Resident feedback is crucial because it gives an inside look at daily life in Kentucky nursing homes.
 When comparing nursing homes in Kentucky, these surveys can be real eye-openers because they can show you where residents feel safe and cared for.